How does being optimistic help you?

 After discipling yourself time after time, eventually these will become automatic.
 Remember you are trying to re-program a mind that has been conditioned to think the same thought for the past number of years.
 Force it to change time after time and you will get there.

-How to be more optimistic – 3 additional habits that help
+How to be optimistic – the habits that help get you there

 1. Visualization – to keep you excited about the future & to shape the future you